1. How has DACA helped you?

-While there might be a tendency to visualize Dreamers as model students, pursuing higher education and lucrative careers in law, medicine, and engineering; the truth is that this conceptualization of the “Dreamer” does not capture the diverse lives and experiences of those seeking protection under a clean and bipartisan Dream Act.
+While there might be a tendency to visualize Dreamers as model students, pursuing higher education and lucrative careers in law, medicine, and engineering; the truth is that this conceptualization of the “Dreamer” does not capture the diverse lives and experiences of those seeking protection under a bipartisan Dream Act.

 Dreamers represent a subset of the current population, they are immigrants whose diverse life conditions and interests span beyond law, medicine, engineering, and other “white collar” occupations.
 Dreamers are parents, sons, daughters, grandparents; in short, Dreamers are human beings who came to this country in search of better living conditions and opportunities to provide for their families.
 Immigrants did not come to the US to take anything away from anyone, they arrived here aware that they would have to work and that nothing would be handed down to them.